PDrifting/CBookDraft/book.markdown

 Basic program that has no output.

 1. using a union
-2. a series of anonymous struct layouts for common associations of data
+2. declaring a series of anonymous struct layouts for common associations of data
 3. setup of function main

 ```C